frederic-perez/AmE-dictionary/data/dictionary.md

 __blowup bed__ _n_
 __BLT sandwich__ _n_ :three: Sandwich filled with slices of bacon and tomato with lettuce.
 __bludgeoned__ _v_ :three::hammer:
 __blue in the face__ _idiom_ Showing signs of exhaustion or strain.
 Often used in the phrase "till (one) (is) blue in the face.
-This expression alludes to thebluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you're blue in the face, but we're going to your grandmother's whether you like it or not._
+This expression alludes to thebluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
 __blue pill__ _idiom_
 __blue streak__ _He gathered the players together and then commenced cussing a blue streak at very high volume._
 __blue string__